vicher37/job_charted/README.md

 Some code protected from preview.
 Full code available to employers upon request.

-This version is obsolete.
+<bold>This version is obsolete.
 Back-end code is proprietary now.
-For front-end presentation, please visit www.jobcharted.com
+For front-end presentation, please visit www.jobcharted.com</bold>